 So Summer is over.
 I'm pretending it's not because I plan on posting some of the best desserts I made these past months.

-For the first time in over 5 years of writing in this space I fell off the blog wagon in a significant way.
-First it was just because I've had the most amazing spring and summer filled with fantastic travel, great work, glittering events, new friends and experiences.
+For the first time in over 5 years of writing this blog, I fell off the posting wagon in a significant way.
+First, it was just because I've had the most amazing spring and summer filled with fantastic travel, great work, glittering events, new friends, and experiences.
 Then it was because I was too damn exhausted from living such a great life to write about it.
 I felt guilty (what blogger doesn't when they neglect their "baby"?) but I needed a blog break, physically and mentally.

 Yeah.
 First world problems.